jrmlhermitte/jrmlhermitte.github.io/_posts/2025-07-03-gemini-mcp.md

 extension runs `python ./gemini-mcp-example/main.py`.
 If you want to make this runnable from everywhere, you'll need to make sure your base python environment contains the `fastmcp` library and that the `gemini-extension.json` refers to an absolute path.
 **NOTE**: If this is your first time setting up Gemini CLI, you will also see some easy to follow setup steps.

+### 5. Test Run
-5. Give it your name.
+Give it your name.
 It will likely try to call your tools.

 Input something like:
 ```